Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Related Works

-Event-based luminance recovery is an evolving field of research that is undergoing significant exploration.
 As events naturally compress visual information, estimating the absolute intensity solely from events is a challenging task.
 Prior methods demonstrate reconstruction of a grayscale image up to an unknown intensity value through the use of data-driven priors \cite{Rebecq2018}.
 Color intensity can also be recovered by using color event cameras \cite{Scheerlinck2019}, or through setups with multiple cameras and appropriate color filters \cite{Marcireau2018}.
 Multispectral sensing for face recognition through the addition of a single infrared filter was shown in \cite{Himmi2024}.
-In \cite{Cao2024}, the illumination-dependent noise characteristics of event cameras are used to reconstruct the intensity.
-However, this method was primarily developed for static scenes where there is no relative motion between the camera and the scene, which limits the advantage of the high temporal resolution of events.
+In \cite{Cao2024}, the illumination-dependent noise characteristics of event cameras are used to reconstruct the intensity, however, mainly for static scenes where there is no relative motion between the camera and the scene.

-Recent progress in combining active illumination with event cameras \cite{Brandli13fns,Martel18icas, Matsuda15ICCP, ESL, Muglikar213dv}, has resulted in accurate and high-speed geometry estimation.
+Recent progress in combining active illumination with event cameras \cite{Matsuda15ICCP, ESL, Muglikar2021a}, has resulted in accurate and high-speed geometry estimation.
 The setup consists of a laser scanning projector with an event camera in a stereo camera configuration.
 The projector illuminates the scene with a known pattern and the event camera observes the reflection of this pattern, which is then used to triangulate the depth of the scene.
 While it was shown \cite{Matsuda15ICCP} that the events generated by this reflection are independent of scene reflectivity, this is only true for an ideal sensor.
 The second order noise characteristics of an event camera, however, are illumination dependent thus creating non-idealities.
 This principle was used in \cite{Ehsan2022} to reconstruct the absolute intensity by observing how many events were generated through the reflected light.
 For darker objects, the event count would be lower as the incoming light has a lower intensity, whereas brighter materials reflect more light and thus trigger more events.
-In this letter, we expand on previous work \cite{Muglikar2021}, utilizing the structured light projector not only for depth reconstruction, but also for multispectral sensing.
-By extracting both depth and the spectral properties of scenes in conjunction with the event camera, a unified, high-resolution, low-latency system is created, providing rich scene data for downstream tasks.